sinanatra/refa-reader-template/README.md

 {
     "title": "The title of the Website",
+    "api": "https://exampe.com/api", // The link to a Omeka S Api "local": "db.json", // Alternatively, the path to the JSON-LD "paths": { // customise the property for the resource title and images "title": "o:title",
+        "img": [
+            "thumbnail_display_urls",
+            "large"
+        ]
+    },
-    "api": "https://exampe.com/api", // The link to a Omeka S Api "publicSite": "", // The link of an Omeka-S collection "languages": ["en"],
+    "publicSite": "", // The link of an Omeka-S collection "languages": ["en"],
     "description": {